ufcg-lsd/arrebol/worker/deploy/README.md

 cd arrebol/worker/deploy
 ```

-Then, edit the `hosts.conf` file present in this directory, as instructed in the following.\
+Then, edit the `hosts.conf` file present in this directory, as follows.\
  **All fields** of the files must be filled.
 See below how to edit it.

 #### Hosts configuration
 ```
 # Required
 # For each worker node write a field started by `worker_ip`
+# In this example, there will be 2 worker nodes.

 worker_ip_1=
 worker_ip_2=
-worker_ip_n=

 # Required
 remote_user=